-#6 – The Lazy Susan cabinet is over run with Tupperware.
+#6 – The Lazy Susan cabinet is overrun with Tupperware.
 I ignore that cabinet too because I am convinced my Tupperware multiplies at night while scaring all of the lids away.
 Does anyone else have that problem?

-#7 – We have a drawer that used to hold Tupperware lids (that didn’t disappear at night) that now hold about 15 water containers.
+#7 – We have a drawer that used to hold Tupperware lids (that didn’t disappear at night) that now holds about 15 water containers.
 Since I refuse to buy the kind of water bottles that have water inside them, we have accumulated way too many bottles.
 At least half of them need to find a new home.

 At this point, seven projects seemed like enough.